v1.0

 Separator

-Thin horizontal rule for breaking content into visual sections, with optional inline label.
+Divider line for breaking content into visual sections, with an optional inline label.

 Workspace settings are scoped to the current organization and apply to every member.